CosmosOS/Cosmos/SOLUTIONS.md

 Contains the most basic things that used by NET BCL and Cosmos, such as Plugs and XSharp snippets.

+## `Demos.sln`
+Currently contains user-made Cosmos project examples.
+Also, it can be used as test solution

 ## `Test.sln`
 Currently contains all unit tests that Cosmos uses to ensure that there are no bugs.